HarperDB/template-redirector/README.md

 /foo/(.*)
 ```

-and a refdirectURL as:
+and a redirectURL as:

 ```
 /bar/$1
 ```

-`/foo/index.html` will b eredirected to `/bar/index.html`
+`/foo/index.html` will be redirected to `/bar/index.html`

 #### Operations Field